-Being valedictorian for my graduating class was great, nonetheless.
-I did my best to impress everyone with a humongous English vocabulary.
+Being valedictorian for my graduating class meant I can impress everyone with a humongous English vocabulary.
 And to have my speech sound extra breath-taking, I used some Latin.
 Stuff like titulo fortitudinis latet, fortitudinem, sapientiam blew their minds.

 However, I couldn’t do the same in university.
-It was just much more competitive.
-Even with sleepless nights and my abuse of the library, it wasn’t enough.
+The strenuous competition halted that.
+Even with sleepless nights and abusing the library, it wasn’t enough.
 There were actual native speakers in the course.
 Impossible couldn’t describe the inability to surpass them.

-Returning to attend to rows of sweet corn and beans, and pasture of cows and sheep were above my qualifications.
+Returning to rows of sweet corn and beans, and pasture of cows and sheep were above my qualifications.
 I felt ambitious.
-And using that, I decided to notify my parents that I will be moving to Tokyo for employment.
+And using that, I decided to notify my parents I will be moving to Tokyo for employment.

 They were happy for me.
 All their efforts in providing couldn’t be more clear than the spotting baldness and tired look from my dad and the already substantial myriad of wrinkles competing with my mom’s dimples.

 The next day, I decided to take the first ride on my bike since leaving it near the stables and under some tarp in the barn at the end of high school.
 I dusted it off and inspected it to make sure it’s still good – to which it was - like I never took my foot off the pedal.

 This navy blue bike was truly a great thirteenth birthday present.
 A neck and back support seat; handles that provided the best of grip; tire plates in black with the text ‘RiderX’ beneath a gold arch, and a rear wire mesh bicycle basket.
 I couldn’t have asked for more.